Download the notebook here! Interactive online version: colab

 r = 0.12

-This is collider bias: conditioning on Stop (which depends on both Minority and Suspicion) creates a spurious association.
-The administrative data only includes stopped individuals, so naive analysis of police records may produce misleading estimates of discrimination.
+This is collider bias: conditioning on Stop (which depends on both Minority and Suspicion) attenuates the true relationship between minority status and force.
+The administrative data only includes stopped individuals, so naive analysis of police records underestimates discrimination.

 The backdoor criterion provides a systematic way to identify what variables to condition on.